Did Donald Trump obstruct justice by firing Comey? Experts weigh in

 But he said Comey's testimony raises other serious questions, like who else did Trump demand loyalty from?

-“I can't imagine that that question won't be asked of any Department of Justice nominee that comes forward.
-You'd have to deaf,dumb and blind to not have that question on the FAQ,” he said.
+"I can't imagine that that question won't be asked of any Department of Justice nominee that comes forward.
+You'd have to be deaf, dumb and blind to not have that question on the FAQ," he said.

 And as Wildes said, there is still a long way to go.